 - Interviews can be conducted in person or virtually.

-Once accepted to the UW-Green Bay MAT program, the following documentation must be submitted to the Program Director prior to starting classes:
+Once accepted to the UW-Green Bay MAT program, the following documentation need to be submitted:

-- Show proof of a Tuberculosis (TB) test completed within the past 12 months.
+- Provide proof of a Tuberculosis (TB) test completed within the past 12 months.

 Priority Admissions Policy